FAQs

 Q: We watched your son Simon grow up over the 18 years covered in Intensive Care and Condition Critical.
 How old is he now and what is he doing?

-A: Simon is forty (!!) and has had his own twisty career path.
+A: Simon is 47 (!!) and has had his own twisty career path.
 Right out of college he became a mortician (I heard that collective gasp of shock).
 I believe he made this career move because I brought him to work with me one too many times.
 His most interesting 'client' to date?
 Jerry Garcia.
+He is married. . . to a nurse, of course, and has two beautiful sons.

 Q. I have a hard time finding some of your medical thrillers.
 Why?
 And how do I find them?

-A. The reason you can't find MERCY, PULSE, PANIC, and PARADOX is because my publishers had a lapse of good judgment and took them out of print.
-You will have to go online to some of the used bookstores and find them there...they are available so don't give up.
+Long A. The reason you can't find PULSE, PANIC, PARADOX and FATAL DIAGNOSIS is because my publishers had a lapse of good judgment and took them out of print.

 Q: In most of your books, you or the female main character are single but waiting for that soulmate.
 Are you married or 'hooked up' yet?